MichaelKovich/kovy-emr/README.md

 ### Messages (Twilio, Moment.js)

 Users have the ability to indicate whether they'd like to receive notifications regarding new messages.
-If they've expressed interest in this, they'll receive a text message on their mobile device whenever they're sent a new message.
+If they've expressed interest in this (by setting "Receive Notifications" to "Yes" on their profile), they'll receive a text message on their mobile device whenever they're sent a new message.
 This process is carried out with Twilio.
 Messages also display the profile picture of the sender, allowing patients and providers to put a face to the name, and the date and time the message was sent.

 ### Billing (Stripe)